 Inconvenient and annoying, pain in the muscles of your lower can be very frustrating.
 You might feel it first trying to get out of bed.
-You begin feeling the twinge of muscles spasms immediately.
+You begin feeling the twinge of muscle spasms immediately.
 Your full range of motions becomes limited and you begin racking your brain for what may have caused the pain.
-And then it dawns on you; you may have caused the muscle strain from physical activity like a particularly grueling gym session.
+Then it dawns on you; that you may have caused the muscle strain from physical activity like a particularly grueling gym session.
 But why?

 Weak lower back muscles may be the culprit.
-If your lower back frequently aches after physical activity, or when you stand or walk for long periods of time, the muscles in your core and lower back may need improvement.
+If your lower back frequently aches after physical activity, or when you stand or walk for long periods, the muscles in your core and lower back may need improvement.
 These muscles are critical for balance and movement and should be regularly treated with strengthening exercises to maintain their durability.

 If you want to improve and strengthen the muscles of your lower back, you need to understand how it works.